Defect 2 spin blocks of symmetric groups and canonical basis coefficients: The inductive step

-Finally we can complete the proof of the main theorem.
-We proceed by induction on $\card\tau$.
+\begin{pf}[Proof of \cref{mainwt2}] We proceed by induction on $\card\tau$.
 Let $l=\len\tau$, and consider the three possibilities in \cref{non2core}.
 If $\tau=(l,l-1,\dots,1)$ with $l\ls n$, then the results of \cref{basesec} show that \cref{mainwt2} holds for $\tau$.
 Alternatively, there is a residue $i$ such that either $i\neq0$ and $\tau$ has a removable $i$-node, or $i=0$ and $\tau$ has at least three removable $i$-nodes.
 So define the \hbc $\sigma$ by removing all the removable $i$-nodes from $\tau$.
-Now the result follows from \cref{nonexc,nonspe1,indxx,indshp,indnat}, and the inductive hypothesis.
+Now the result follows from \cref{nonexc,nonspe1,indxx,indshp,indnat}, and the inductive hypothesis. \end{pf}